-Measures related to probability distribution consist of variance or variance based measures.
-These measures are straightforward to calculate, but the disadvantage is that coefficients theoretically can take any value between zero and infinity.
+The simplest measures of income inequality are obtained directly from ordered individual incomes.
+These arevariance based measures.
+These measures are straightforward to calculate, but the coefficients can take theoretically any value between zero and infinity.
 Hence, it is difficult to identify reasonable levels.
-Additionally, some measures (Range, log variance and variance of logs) the weak principle of transfer, first introduced by Dalton (1920).
+Additionally, some measures (Range, log variance and variance of logs) violate the weak principle of transfer, first introduced by Dalton (1920).
 The principle states that a transfer from a richer person to a poorer person, other things being equal, should lead to a reduction of inequality.
-As this is a central property of inequality measures, these variance based measures should be avoided.
+As this is a key property of inequality measures, these variance based measures are sometimes not suitable.

 Widely used in social sciences are quantile function based measures like top income shares, the quantile ratio or the Gini coefficient, which is undoubtedly the most prominent inequality measure in the academic literature as well as for government statistics.
 The Gini coefficient is also often used for international comparison.
 As it is derived from the Lorenz curve, the quantified amount of inequality can unpretentiously be described in a formal and visual way.
 Therefore the Gini coefficient is easy to understand.
 Furthermore it has several desired statistical properties (Hao and Naiman, 2010:64).

-(1) “Principle of population”: the assessment of inequality is independent of the population size; (2) “scale invariance”: the measure is sensitive for changes of income shares, but not for absolute changes (e.g. doubling of all income) and (3) the already mentioned “weak principle of transfers” or “requirement of Dalton”.
+“Principle of population”: the assessment of inequality is independent of the population size;

+“scale invariance”: the measure is sensitive for changes of income shares, but not for absolute changes (e.g. doubling of all income) and

+the already mentioned “weak principle of transfers” or “requirement of Dalton”.

 However, several drawbacks are reported in the literature.
 The Gini coefficient is more sensitive to changes in the middle of the distribution, which is not necessarily a desired feature (see following discussion of Atkinson index).
 Most importantly, being a single aggregate measure the Gini coefficient cannot tell if it is driven by a few rich or many poor individuals.
 This can also be problematic for comparison between countries or over time.
 In extreme cases two totally different distributions share the same Gini coefficient.